EinErste/Simple-Chat/README.md

 FAQ
 Q:How do i sign up?
-A:Fill login form, if there wasn`t such user, you`ve signed up and logged.
+A:Fill login form, if there wasnt such user, youve signed up and logged.

 Q:How do i login?
 A:Fill login form, if there was such user, you`ve logged.